MarcMunta/spoonapp_social/spoonapp_flutter/README.md

 Binary image assets were removed from version control.
 If you need the default app icons, run `flutter create .` inside this directory to regenerate them.

+The SpoonApp logo is referenced from `../static/img/spoonapp.png` so no binary assets are stored inside this directory.
+After cloning the project run `flutter pub get` to download the required packages.

 To run the sample feed:

 ```bash